 Absolutely!
 This dough is perfect for freezing and baking later.

 Method: Using a spring-release cookie or ice cream scoop to shape the dough then freeze the balls on a baking sheet.
+My spring release scoop holds 1 tablespoon of dough.
 Once frozen, place the dough balls in a freezer bag.
 Squeeze as much air out as you can and freeze.

 To bake, get out as many balls as you want.
 Cookie dough can go straight from frozen to the oven!
 Simply bake the cookies about 2 to 3 minutes longer than if the cookie dough was chilled.